iRhythm® Technologies Comments - GuruFocus.com

 Forward-Looking Statements

 This news release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934 and the Private Securities Litigation Reform Act of 1995.
-These statements include those relating to the anticipated national pricing for the CPT codes primarily relied upon for the Company’s Zio XT services.
+These statements include those relating to the Medicare reimbursement rates for the CPT codes primarily relied upon for the Company’s Zio XT services and current expectations on the volume mix that may be performed at its IDTF locations in calendar year 2023.
 Such statements are based on management’s current assumptions that involve risks and uncertainties, and actual outcomes and results could differ materially from those anticipated.
 The risks and uncertainties that may cause actual results to differ materially from current expectations, many of which are beyond our control, include risks more fully described in iRhythm’s Quarterly Report on Form 10-Q for the period ended June 30, 2022, as filed with the Securities and Exchange Commission on August 5, 2022.
 These forward-looking statements speak only as of the date hereof and should not be unduly relied upon.
 Except as required by law, iRhythm assumes no obligation to update any such forward-looking statement after the date of this release.

 Investor Relations Contact